 Elon’s first financial aid policy is to provide an excellent graduate education at a reasonable cost.
-Many of our graduate students juggle school with professional and personal commitments, and Elon's Office of Financial Planning recognizes a graduate education is a serious investment.
+Many of our graduate students juggle school with professional and personal commitments, and Elon's Office of Financial Aid recognizes a graduate education is a serious investment.
 Our goal is to help you understand all of the financial resources that can make a graduate education affordable for you.

 Please see individual program pages for additional information about financing the program of your interest: MBA, M.S. in Management, M.S. in Accounting, M.A.
 Interactive Media, M.Ed., M.A. in Higher Education, PA, DPT and School of Law.